What makes Jeremy Tok special

 The lapels receive particular attention.
 The canvas here is affixed to the underside of the lapel with hundreds of hand stitches to give it a superior characteristic and appearance.

 Every buttonhole is sewn by hand, with those at the cuffs being functional.
 Buttons are made of genuine buffalo horn.
 In the interior, linings are made of cupro.
 There are three interior pockets with the option of double compartment pockets for better segregation of home and local currencies and documents.
 The entire perimeter which forms the front edge of the jacket is pick stitched by hand.

 Dipl.-Ing.
 Jeremy Tok has been a full time bespoke tailor since 2012.
 He was previously project manager for operational improvements at the Malaysian subsidiaries of German manufacturing companies.
 He graduated with a Masters in Mechanical Engineering from the Technische Universität Ilmenau in Germany, having done internships in the Project Management Office of the Airbus A380 development project with Airbus GmbH in Hamburg, and on the enterprise-wide supply chain restructuring project at Claas KGaA which subsequently won the 2007 Deutscher Logistik-Preis.
 His Masters thesis was also written as part of this project at Claas.

 He lives in Bukit Tinggi, Pahang amidst green hills and clear streams.
 He commutes to KL almost daily.
 He has outfitted CEOs, ministers and celebrities.

-I see customers by appointment in our SOHO in Empire City, Damansara Perdana.
+I see customers by appointment in our workshop in Empire City, Damansara Perdana.
 Call or write for an appointment.
 Please allow up to several working days for a reply since I reply to all emails myself.

 Jeremy Tok Tailor